morrownr/88x2bu/README.md

   * Monitor
   * P2P-client
   * P2P-GO
+- Supported extended features: None
 - USB mode control
 - Log level control
 - LED control
 - Power saving control
 - VHT control (allows 80 MHz channel width in AP mode)

 Note: WPA3 does not work.
-If you need a comparable adapter that does support WPA3, I suggest an Alfa AWUS036ACM (mt7612u chipset) or a Alfa AWUS036ACHM (mt7610u chipset).
-You can get more information and links to these adapters at the following site:
+In fact, a client system using this driver will not connect to an AP with WPA3 Transition mode enabled.
+If you need a comparable adapter that does support WPA3, I suggest an Alfa AWUS036ACM (mt7612u chipset) or other mt7612u or mt7612un based adapter.
+You can get more information and links at the following site:

 https://github.com/morrownr/USB-WiFi